 Educational or “Teach Something” Podcasts

 Use the platform to educate your listeners, whether it’s through tutorials, deep dives into specific subjects, or expert interviews.
-Whether your listeners want to learn a new language, become better engineers or anything else – an educational podcast can be a great format to deliver you message.
+Whether your listeners want to learn a new language, become better engineers or anything else – an educational podcast can be a great format to deliver your message.

 - Pros: Positions you as an authority and provides tangible value.